 - Don’t forget to use a written rental agreement – Instead of an oral arrangement, we suggest you to make a written lease.
 When writing the agreement, don’t forget to specify the most important attributes such as how much the rent will be, how you will handle food, laundry, fridge space, and other common areas.

 That’s it!
-You are now ready to rent out your room!
+You are now ready to rent out your room in london!